Skip to main content

 What is the difference between langchain and langchain-core?

 langchain-core contains the base abstractions — the Runnable interface, message types, prompt templates, and output parsers.
 It has minimal dependencies. langchain builds on top of langchain-core and adds higher-level constructs like chains, agents, and retrieval utilities.
-For simple chains, langchain-core plus a provider package is enough.
+For the patterns in this tutorial, langchain-core plus a provider package is enough.

 Can I use async/await with LangChain?

 Yes.
 Every Runnable provides async versions of all methods: ainvoke(), astream(), and abatch().
-Use them in async frameworks like FastAPI or when you need concurrent LLM calls.
+Use them in async frameworks like FastAPI or when you need concurrent LLM calls without thread pools.

 Async usage with ainvoke()